dark-yx/agriconnect/README.md

 - **Netlify:** CI/CD and hosting
 - **LangSmith:** Observability and prompt evaluation
 - **Node.js, JavaScript/TypeScript:** Core backend and agent logic
+- **OpenAI, Gemini, Anthropic:** Interchangeable LLM providers for all agent reasoning and workflows
+- **ElevenLabs:** Voice AI for text-to-speech and voice notifications

 ---